hymm/squid-tracks/README.md

 ## Version 1.0 ToDo List:
 * memoize or cache getting game details ('/results/512')
-* Prettier autoupdate status page
+* only list battle numbers that are listed in results
 * Better feedback on clicking buttons
+* disable stat.ink buttons if sessiontoken is not defined.
 * Sorting on Tables
-* Prettify Everything
-* Get other language users to test
+* Prettier autoupdate status page
 * handle splatnet and stat.ink errors
-* fix freezing and crashing bugs
-* About/Help Page
-* only list battle numbers that are listed in results
 * figure out how to use docker to build for different os's
-* disable stat.ink buttons if sessiontoken is not defined
+* Get other language users to test

 ### Other ToDo's
+* Prettify Everything
 * Figure out how to get a smaller nintendo oauth login page
 * Use weapon icons from splatnet or custom graphics
 * Create an image game summary card to upload to stat.ink